 - The generators are to be tested one at a time during the day scenario only. - The generators are to be packaged units which feature attenuators on the air intakes and mufflers or attenuators on the exhaust ducts.
 The enclosed generators are to comply with a sound pressure level of 85 dB(A) at 1m.
-The recommendations are to be assessed at the detail design stage. - The sound power levels of the air handling units are to be at or below the levels listed in Table 16 of this report for the day, evening and night periods.
+The recommendations are to be assessed at the detail design stage. - Blacktown Council has recommended that nearby residential receivers are informed of the potential for excessive noise generation during periods of total power failure in the area, despite the rarity of these events occurring. - The sound power levels of the air handling units are to be at or below the levels listed in Table 16 of this report for the day, evening and night periods.
 The suitability of the selected air handling units is to be assessed at the detailed design stage. - The air handling units are to incorporate intake acoustic louvres: - If Standard Mode AHUs are to be implemented, then louvres with the below insertion losses are proposed (nominally 200mm deep).
 Details of the required insertion losses provided by the louvres are included in the table below.
-The locations of the proposed louvres are indicated in Figure 17 and Figure 18.
+The locations of the proposed louvres are indicated in Figure 18 and Figure 19.

-Table 24 Minimum Insertion Losses - 200mm Deep Intake Louvres for Air Handling Units (for Standard Mode)
+Table 26 Minimum Insertion Losses - 200mm Deep Intake Louvres for Air Handling Units (for Standard Mode)